Buyers Guides

 An all tube amp that can deliver metal tones at bedroom levels is hard to come by, but if you opt for this PRS Archon 50, that’s exactly what you’ll have.
 It’s stunning to look at, sounds great, and has easy to manage power.

-While mostly known for their guitars rather than their amps, PRS are held in high regard by those in the know as high performance amps for players looking for high gain, and ear pleasing distortion available on demand, and the PRS Archon 50 combo absolutely lives up to this reputation.
+While mostly known for their guitars rather than their amps, PRS are respected by players for their high-performance amps delivering high gain, with ear-pleasing distortion available on demand.
+The PRS Archon 50 combo absolutely lives up to this reputation.

 Part of what makes this amp great is its simplicity.
-There’s 3 band EQ on both the clean and lead channels, and each has their own master volume control.
-You can tell right away that this amp is geared towards high gain players by virtue of the fact that the lead channel is the first input, and the clean channel is secondary.
+There’s a 3-band EQ on both the clean and lead channels, and each has its own master volume control.
+You can tell right away that this amp is geared towards high-gain players by virtue of the fact that the lead channel is the first input, and the clean channel is secondary.

-It didn’t take much of any effort to dial in our metal tones.
-We had the bright switch set to off, turned the mids to just below noon, with bass and treble around 2, cranked the gain to about 80% and we were there right away.
-Even at max gain, the sound was still clear, so fans of the heaviest metal subgenres will likely love this unit.
+It didn’t take much effort to dial in our metal tones.
+We had the bright switch set to off, turned the mids to just below noon, with bass and treble around 2, cranked the gain to about 80%, and we were there right away.
+Even at max gain, the sound remained clear, so fans of the heaviest metal subgenres will likely love this unit.
 The sound from the Archon 50 is tight and punchy, and in our opinion, it would make for an incredible studio amp.

-The internal speaker is 16 ohm, and there are cabinet outputs for 4 ohm and 8 ohm speakers.
+The internal speaker is 16 ohms, and there are cabinet outputs for 4-ohm and 8-ohm speakers.
 As you’d expect, it can accommodate a footswitch.
 There is a single 12” Celestion V Type in the cab, which we actually found to be the weakest part of the whole rig.
-Upgrading this to something with more bite like an Eminence Swamp Thang, or a Cannabis Rex would probably put this close to being on par with the Mesa/Boogie Rectifier.
+Upgrading this to something with more bite, like an Eminence Swamp Thang or a Cannabis Rex, would probably put this close to on par with the Mesa/Boogie Rectifier.

-Verdict: The PRS Archon 50 narrowly missed out on our Editor’s Choice pick to the incredible Mesa/Boogie Rectifier, but that in and of itself is a huge accomplishment when you consider this amp is around half the price of the Mesa.
+Verdict: The PRS Archon 50 narrowly missed out on our Editor’s Choice pick to the incredible Mesa/Boogie Rectifier, but that in and of itself is a huge accomplishment when you consider this amp is around half the price.
 We loved how easy it was to get this amp chugging, and we loved the variety of textures we got from the presence and depth controls.

 Also Consider